ML-Purdue/hpc-workshop/README.md

 You can cancel a queued or running job using `scancel <jobid>`.

+## Multi-GPU Runs

+Using multiple GPUs can speed up training significantly, and the example code in `src/model/train.py` shows the setup process for DDP, including logging and syncing metrics across devices.

+## Checkpointing

+To ensure training runs that are terminated early don't end up being wasted, checkpointing is very critical to any long-running job.
+Usually SLURM is very good with preventing resource conflicts that can trigger random crashes, however this is helpful to guardrail your own code.

+## Timed / `KeyBoardInterrupt`ed Early Stopping

+Since SLURM jobs are timed, it is crucial to ensure that runs end before the alloted time.
+A simple way to guardrail against that is using a timed shutdown of training, which we can also double with `KeyBoardInterrupt` to manually trigger a clean training exit.

 # Some MLOps Detail

 Crucially, this is a non-interactive training setup.
 This means you can update constants, and rerun training setups without worrying about having your local machine on during these runs.